awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 an input plaintext is either of known length, of unknown length with customer supplied estimated size, or unknown length with no customer supplied estimated size.
-The Encrypt operation should never consider a `plaintext length bound` alongside a known-length plaintext.
+The Encrypt operation should not allow a `plaintext length bound` alongside a known-length plaintext.

 How a customer should express on the API level the intent to encrypt a known-length plaintext